Kaoru-dev/Biped-Walking-Robot-Project/README.md

 # Biped-Walking-Robot-Project

 This repository documents the design of a 6-DOF biped race-walking robot, originally developed for the China Engineering Robot and International Open Competition.
-This project showcases the complete engineering workflow, from mechanical structure and CAD modeling to custom circuit/hardware design and the software control architecture.
+This project showcases the complete engineering workflow, from mechanical structure to hardware design and the software control architecture.

 Note: This repository is focused on open-sourcing the hardware.